EvanMu96/homedns/README.md

     ],
 )
 ```
-save and start DNS server, the default port is 8053
+After adding some DNS rule, you can start the DNS server.
+It listens on 8053 by default.
 ```bash
 python main.py --port=<port>
 ```